 Infant Program

-• Sensory exploration and cause-and-effect learning during crawling and walking : As children crawl through textured tunnels or walk across different surfaces, they discover how materials feel, sound, and respond to movement, building scientific thinking while strengthening gross motor skills.
+• Sensory exploration and cause and effect learning during crawling and walking: As children crawl or walk across different surfaces, they discover how materials feel, sound, and respond to movement, building scientific thinking while strengthening gross motor skills.

-• Early spatial and mathematical concepts through movement and manipulation: Crawling around, over, and under objects teaches spatial relationships, while stacking blocks and sorting shapes develops fine motor control alongside pattern recognition and basic math concepts.
+• Early spatial understanding through movement and manipulation: Crawling around, over, and under objects teaches spatial relationships, while stacking blocks and sorting shapes develops fine motor control through pattern recognition.

-• Motor skills development through hands-on STEM discovery : Grasping measuring cups, pushing toy cars, and manipulating age-appropriate tools supports the pincer grasp needed for writing while encouraging exploration of motion, balance, and physical properties.
+• Motor skills development through hands on discovery : Grasping measuring cups, pushing toy cars, and manipulating age appropriate tools supports the pincer grasp needed for writing while encouraging exploration of motion and balance.

-• Language development through STEM vocabulary during daily activities: As toddlers learn to walk and talk, introducing words like "fast," "slow," "heavy," "light," "squeeze," and "roll" during play activities builds communication skills while establishing early scientific language.
+• Language development through early STEM vocabulary during daily activities: As toddlers learn to walk and talk, introducing words like "fast," "slow," "heavy," "light," "squeeze," and "roll" during play activities, infants and toddlers build communication skills while establishing early scientific language.

 • Problem-solving and critical thinking foundations through mobility challenges: Simple obstacle courses, shape puzzles, and figuring out how to reach or move objects help develop logical thinking and persistence while supporting crawling, walking, and coordination milestones.